 Bacchanal Wine (600 Poland Ave, New Orleans)

 Marigny is also home to the best wine and cheese shop in town.
-Here you can enjoy small plates with international tastings and listen to live music in a beautiful garden setting that is quite luxurious but still has the feel of New Orleans.
+Here you can enjoy small plates with international tastings and listen to live music in a beautiful garden that is quite luxurious but still has the New Orleans feel.
 Strong drinks and amazing bottles of wine are available.
 Among the best wine bars in New Orleans, Bacchanal is one of the most exquisite places in the French Quarter, so we recommend it for any of the evenings you spend during the afternoon.
-Sunday is one of the most popular days in the place.
+Sunday is one of the most popular days here.

 Monteleone Hotel Carousel Bar (214 Royal St, New Orleans)

-Inside the Monteleone Hotel there is a Carousel Bar that makes anyone who goes there fall in love.
-The bar spins like a carousel and that's where it gets its name from.
-The atmosphere is very romantic and there is even a live pianist playing all night long.
+Inside the Hotel Monteleone there is a Bar Giostra that makes everyone who goes there fall in love.
+The bar spins like a carousel and this is where its name comes from.
+The atmosphere is very romantic and there is even a live pianist who plays all night.